 Needless to say, with the odds stacked so resolutely against them, modern recruiters are looking for new ways to attract talent, as part of an evolution of recruitment trends, and often adopting methods more commonly preferred by marketers, like social media engagement or building an inspiring employer brand.
 However, the challenge that many face is nurturing a personalized relationship when dealing with talent pools that can run into the thousands.

 Lockheed Martin overcomes this hurdle with strategic email campaigns that leverage two key techniques.
 First they schedule their outreaches when people are most likely to be receptive to a new opportunity.
 These could coincide with work anniversaries or birthdays, both of which can be easily established via LinkedIn or other similar platforms.They then craft content that taps into core motivating emotions, for example curiosity or excitement, in a way that will resonate more deeply at these particular moments.

 One of their most successful approaches was targeting individuals at times of career stagnation with messages that provoke a feeling of missing out, such as “Contributions being overlooked?
 Time for a career checkup?”.
 This short campaign proved to be the catalyst to surpassing the industry average in terms of conversion rates, and staging 13 evaluation interviews in just two weeks.

 To Wrap Up…

 Just as we have seen in tennis, evolving with the times can be the difference between winning a Grand Slam or losing in straight sets.
-Which is why it is both exciting and unsurprising to see the rise of the all-court recruiter, equipped with a range of skills to thrive in an increasingly competitive talent landscape.
+Which is why it is both exciting and unsurprising to see the rise of the all-court recruiter, equipped with a range of modern recruitment techniques and skills to thrive in an increasingly competitive talent landscape.